j053ph6/A3-yma77/README.md

 ### 1. Describe the Data
 For each variable in the dataset, describe the **data type** and provide a summary of the key statistics:
 - Data types include categories such as numerical, categorical, ordinal, etc.
 - Summarize insights like the average global sales, most frequent genres, most popular platforms, and anything else you find significant.
+A suggested pattern is what comes below:
+  - Central Tendency:
+    - Mean: The average of the numbers.
+    - Median: The middle number in a sorted list; less affected by extreme values.
+    - Mode: The most frequently occurring number(s).
+  - Spread/Variability:
+    - Range: The difference between the highest and lowest values.
+    - Standard Deviation: Measures how spread out the data is from the mean.
+  - **NOTE:** You are not limited to following this pattern, and we encourage you to have your own type of storytelling.
+For instance, you can write about how the dataset was different from or aligned with your expectations or intuition.

 ### 2. Create 4 Visual Explorations Using Vega-Lite

 - **Visualization 1**: **Global Sales by Genre and Platform**